Spatially heterogeneous learning by a deep student machine: Simulation

 Finally, let us discuss the generalization error $\epsilon$ shown in panels e) and f) of Fig.~\ref{fig_variousN_variousL}.
 In panel e) we also show the generalization error $\epsilon$ obtained by the theory in the dense limit $c \to \infty$ (see \eq{eq-epsilon} and Fig.~\ref{fig_replica_all_epsilon}).
 Remarkably the effect of finite width $N$ and hidden dimension $D$ is very similar again.
 The generalization error improves significantly either by decreasing $N(=D)$ or $D$ with fixed $N$.
 Presumably this is due to the increase of correlations inside the network induced by the loop corrections.
 Moreover, the generalization error becomes independent of the depth $L$ at sufficiently deep systems much like the theoretical prediction.
 The result implies the generalization ability first decreases making the system deeper but does not vanish even in $L \to \infty$ limit.
+This is consistence with the $L$ independent learning curve $\epsilon=\epsilon_{\infty}(\alpha)$ predicted theoretically (see sec.~\ref{sec-generalization-error-theory}).